 Or, as is often the case, in both.

-As a result, you’re asking yourself lots of questions.
+If you’re at a career turning point, it’s likely you’re asking yourself lots of questions.

 ♦ What’s next?

 ♦ How do I find work that is more fulfilling?

 Or Career-specific questions such as: